Climate and Methane

 -

-In December 2023, the Environmental Protection Agency finalized new rules to help achieve national climate goals, advance environmental justice, protect public health, and prevent the waste of taxpayer revenue by reducing methane emissions and other pollutants from new and existing oil and gas operations.
+In December 2023, the Environmental Protection Agency finalized new standards to help achieve national climate goals, advance environmental justice, protect public health, and prevent the waste of taxpayer revenue by reducing methane emissions and other pollutants from new and existing oil and gas operations.

 -